New towns in the United Kingdom: Yate and South Woodham Ferrers

 Yate in Gloucestershire and South Woodham Ferrers in Essex were developed between the 1950s and 1970s, coinciding with the creation of the above new towns, and Yate pointedly marketed itself as a "new town" during the 1960s.
 However, they differ in that they were not commissioned by any of the New Town Acts.

-21st Century
+21st century

-The Labour government elected in 2024 established a New Towns Taskforce to identify a new generation of new towns in England.
-In 2025 the Taskforce recommended 12 locations including Crews Hill in Greater London, Tempsford in Bedfordshire, Marlcombe in Devon and Leeds South Bank.
+In September 2024, the new Labour government established a New Towns Taskforce to identify a new generation of new towns in England.
+A year later, the taskforce recommended 12 locations:

-These are the 12 locations designated in the plan: